Expansion of North Mendota Trail set to begin

 “Everyone coming together is making this a reality,” Parisi said.
 “This is not an easy thing to do when you’re in a fast-growing county like we have.
 So we’re very fortunate that we’ve been able to put the pieces together.”

-He said a large portion of the trail would run parallel to Hwy.
-M.
+He said a large portion of the trail would run parallel to Highway M.

 The county executive explained that the off-road path should reduce bike traffic on the highway, where a 37-year-old cyclist was killed by an inattentive driver in 2012.